Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After breakfast, begin your trek to the charming village of Ghemi.
-This peaceful settlement features a few cozy lodges and traditional local homes surrounded by lush trees and cultivated fields.
-The trail offers stunning views across the valley, showcasing ochre, blue, and steel-grey cliffs.
-Along the way, you’ll pass tri-colored chortens and the longest, most impressive Mani wall in Mustang.
+After breakfast, begin your trek to the village of Ghemi, a peaceful settlement with traditional homes, cozy lodges, and cultivated fields.
+The trail offers stunning valley views, including ochre, blue, and steel-grey cliffs, and passes tri-colored chortens and Mustang’s longest Mani wall.

-Today’s route includes a steep downhill section, followed by a bridge crossing and an ascent into Ghemi.
-Take time to explore this fascinating village, stroll past the sacred Mani walls and prayer wheels, and enjoy a brief visit to the historic Ghar Gumba Monastery.
+The route includes a steep descent, a bridge crossing, and a final ascent into Ghemi.
+Explore the village, stroll past sacred Mani walls and prayer wheels, and visit the historic Ghar Gumba Monastery.

 Day 22: Drive to Jomsom